fintech-systems/laravel-payfast/TROUBLESHOOTING.md

 In my case I have the paid tier sparing me the schlep of always working with a new URL.

+When testing, you can continue to use https://payfast-test.test instead of the Expose URL since Expose is only required for the webhook.

+### Expose error `failed during DNS lookup`

 With Expose, if you're using Linux and Laravel Valet for Linux and you get this error:

 ```